indekkusu4/indekkusu4.github.io/weibel2013k.md

 ---
-title: The $K$-book, an introduction to Algebraic $K$-theory
+title: The $ K $-book: An Introduction to Algebraic $ K $-theory
-author: Charles A. Weibel
+author: Charles A Weibel
-!date:  April 4, 2013
+!date: 2013
 ---

 ```